freistli/WinStoreSDKCPP/README.md

 # WinStoreSDKCPP
 Implement Windows Store Services SDK with CPP

-Suppose a general C++ project has one C++ Win32 App, one UWPFeatures dll for proxying UWP APIs, one Package project for packing Win32 App to UWP app.
+Suppose a general C++ project already has one C++ Win32 App, one UWPFeatures dll for proxying UWP APIs, one Package project for packing Win32 App to UWP app.

 Here is the project link:

 https://github.com/freistli/WinStoreSDKCPP

-Now here are five projects related to customer’s purpose:
+Now here are five projects:

 1. CXStoreEngagementSDKFeatures  CPP WinRT component, used for registering notification by using Store Service SDK
 2. UWPFeatures CPP UWP Feature Library, provides calls to CXStoreEngagementSDKFeatures and other standard UWP APIs.